xforever1313/shendrick.net/_posts/2022-05-29-sshonsteamdeck.md

 sudo nano /etc/ssh/sshd_config
 ```

 "nano" is a text editor built into the terminal.
-Vim, Emacs, are also popular choices, but nano is probably the easiest to use.  /etc/ssh/sshd_config is a file that is the SSH Daemon configuration.
+Vim and Emacs are also popular choices, but nano is probably the easiest to use.  /etc/ssh/sshd_config is a file that is the SSH Daemon configuration.
 Towards the top, you should see something like this:

 ```sh
 #Port 22